atrox31/ArtEngine/README.md

 ## Compilation
 ArtCore Engine is created in Visual Studio 2022.
 There is no cmake file to create new projects. <br>
-There is no aditional depedences, project include all nessesary files.
+There is no aditional depedences, project include all necessary files.
 The only exception are tests, for which there is a Google test API: <br>
 To install using vcpkg type:<br>
 > vcpkg gtest:x64-windows
 <br>